viennacl/viennaclbench-dev/README.md

 <h2>Important Notice</h2>
 -When not using OpenCL: Blas3 benchmark is extremely slow.
 Takes about 5 minutes to complete on my machine.
-Don't run it if you can't wait; Solver benchmark crashes in Qt5 release builds without OpenCL.<br>
+Don't run it if you can't wait;<br>
-<h2>Troubleshooting</h2>
-In case you get an error in QtGui/qopenglfunction.h : remove(or comment out) line 785 in that file `(void (QOPENGLF_APIENTRYP MemoryBarrier)(GLbitfield barriers););` it is a known Qt bug (https://github.com/go-qml/qml/issues/56) and should be fixed in Qt 5.3 (recently tested with Qt 5.3 - the bug is now gone)<br>
 <h2>Additional Info</h2>
-e main developer Namik is running a <a href="http://zalomiga.ba/blog">devblog</a> dedicated to this project and tries to update it as much as possible.
+The main developer Namik is running a <a href="http://zalomiga.ba/blog">devblog</a> dedicated to this project and tries to update it as much as possible.
 Check it out for detailed reports and updates on the development process.